 You will probably be required to pay a fee.

 - copies of the pages of your passport that show personal data, period of validity and whether you have permission to live in countries other than your country of origin

 - a job offer and a statement concerning the terms of employment by the trade union concerned — to be obtained from your employer

 - wage specifications for the past six months.

 Once we have received your application If you obtain a permit, you will also receive a residence permit card.
 The card, which is proof that you have the right to be in Sweden, contains your photo and fingerprints.
-Go to the Migration Board as soon as possible to have your picture and fingerprints taken.
+Book an appointment to have your picture and fingerprints taken.
 Because photos and fingerprints are not saved, you must go through the process again even if you have had a residence permit card before.

 You may continue to work while you are waiting for a decision.

 A deportation or refusal-of-entry order remains in force If your application for asylum has been refused and you have received a deportation or refusal-of-entry order, it remains in force even if you apply for a work permit.
 Only under certain circumstances can the Migration Board allow you to interrupt your preparations to return to your country of origin until a decision about your application for a work permit has been made.

 If you receive a residence and work permit, you have the right to remain in Sweden as long as it remains valid.
 However, your deportation or refusal-of-entry order will remain in force until you obtain a permanent residence permit.
 For that reason, it is very important that you apply to extend your permit before it expires.
 An application that arrives at the Migration Board after the expiration date will be considered according to the rules for impediments to enforcement and be subject to more stringent requirements.

 After the decision has been made The decision will be sent to your address in Sweden.
 Once the residence permit card is ready, it will be sent to you within approximately one week.
 Read more under After the decision has been made.